unknownusernametopick/pynigger/docs/introduction/quickstart.md

 # Quick Start

-Following these steps will allow you to see **Pyger** in action as quickly as possible.
+Following these steps will allow you to see **PyNigger** in action as quickly as possible.

 !!! important
     Installation of Python with version 3.9 or above is required!